jaspector

 Required for any new structure, addition, alteration, or regulated construction activity in unincorporated Douglas County.
 Permits authorize specified activity and allow Building Official to ensure compliance with safety standards.

-Typical processing time is Building Inspector shall issue permit or denial within 15 days of acceptance of application..
+Building permit processing times in unincorporated Douglas County, NE typically run Building Inspector shall issue permit or denial within 15 days of acceptance of application..
+Timelines can vary based on project complexity and current department workload.